An important, timely YA novel about temptation, sexuality and the dangers of chasing likes online.

 Emilia soon learns how easy it is to get lured into the dark side of the internet.
 But don’t worry, she’s got it all under control.
 Until, all of a sudden, she doesn’t.

-BUNNY GIRL was shortlisted for the prestigious Finlandia Junior Award and was the winner of major Finnish publisher WSOY’s 2017 competition to find the best voice in YA literature.
+Bunny Girl was shortlisted for the prestigious Finlandia Junior Prize and was the winner of major Finnish publisher WSOY’s 2017 competition to find the best voice in YA literature.

 English sample translation, 50pp